OpenGCX/BlueBIOS/README.md

 # Blue BIOS
 We've reached stable!
 This is an OpenComputers BIOS designed to compete with CyanBIOS.
-## How does it work?
+## Functionality
 Blue BIOS has a lightweight EEPROM which will automatically download the bootloader (bl) binaries from the internet.
 Upon downloading, it'll save the binary to the drive for quick loading (but only if there is a drive).
-Blue BIOS also supports plugins!
+Blue BIOS also supports plugins under `/bios/plugins`.
 ## How to install
 ### Cyan BIOS
 Go to Netboot, enter `https://raw.githubusercontent.com/OpenGCX/BlueBIOS/main/netboot.lua` and run.
 It will automatically flash Blue for you.